nickmooney/remarkable-patches/README.md

 #### lo

 This patch causes the web interface to bind to localhost instead, so you can access it via an SSH tunnel (e.g. `ssh -L 8080:localhost:80 root@remarkable`).

-I can confirm that this patch plays nicely with the Web UI invincibility patch.
+**Note**: As of 2.5.0.27 (and probably other 2.5 firmwares), you need to plug in the USB cable *once* to toggle the web interface on after applying the patch.
+After this is done, the web interface should persist through reboots.

 You can find this patch in `xochitl-w.x.y.z-lo.bspatch`.